MicrosoftDocs/learn/learn-pr/student-evangelism/career-interview/includes/1-introduction.md

 - Describe what types of interviews exist
 - Develop a plan to practice for the interviews
-- Compose a follow up email
+- Compose a follow-up email

 ## What is the main goal

-This module is looking to provide you with strategies to best prepare for and carry out technical as well as non-technical interviews to increase your chances of landing an intern position at a tech company.
+This module is looking to provide you with strategies to best prepare for and carry out technical and non-technical interviews to increase your chances of landing an intern position at a tech company.